If you’ve ever bought a drink from Starbucks, you may have encountered the term “handcrafted.”

 Whether you’re a newbie or a seasoned coffee lover, you’ll surely enjoy at least one handcrafted drink Starbucks has.

-I’m not going to give specific rankings for the drinks because I believe everyone should experience what Starbucks offers in their own way.
+I won’t provide specific rankings for the drinks, as I believe everyone should experience what Starbucks offers in their own way.

 The best handcrafted Starbucks drinks are: